How to tune SQL in a system running MySQL Part 2: SQL analysis

 ・How to use EXPLAIN

-It is easy to use; just add "EXPLAIN" before the SQL you want to analyze.
+It's easy to use: simply add "EXPLAIN" before the SQL statement you want to analyze.

 When you analyze using explain, the analysis results will be output as shown below